Using REST as a command protocol for web-to-serial applications

 http://www.example.com/output/r/45

-Again, each different string after the server’s address is a different route; the route to /index.html is different from the route to the files in /js, and different from the /output route, which represents the state of the LEDs on the microcontroller board.
-The former two routes are paths to static files, though, while the latter defines a command protocol for the Arduino.
+Again, each different string after the server’s address is a different route; the route to /index.html is different from the route to the files in /js, and different from the /output route.
+The first two are routes to files on the server, and the third represents the state of the LEDs on the microcontroller board.

 The Express.js module for node.js makes route differentiation easy.
 Express.js takes the request URL (for example, http://www.example.com/output/r/34) and gives you the route that follows the site address.
 You can set up different actions to perform for different routes.